Entity Matching using Large Language Models: Automated Error Analysis

 \subsection{Assignment of Errors to Error Classes}

-In this final experiment, we investigate whether GPT4-turbo is capable of explicitly categorizing the errors into the created error classes.
+In this final experiment, we investigate whether GPT4-turbo is capable of categorizing errors into the created error classes.
 Such a categorization allows data engineers to drill down from the error classes to concrete example errors which might give them hints on how to address the problem.
 For categorizing errors, we use the prompt shown in Figure~\ref{fig:error-classification-prompt}.
-Each prompt presents the error classes and subsequently the correct as well as predicted label and finally one entity pair with its GPT4 created explanation.
-The model is asked to pick all error classes that apply to the pair and provide a confidence value for each of its predictions.
+After instructing the model about the task, the prompt lists all error classes together with their descriptions.
+Subsequently, the prompt contains the entity pair to be categorized together with its correct as well as predicted label and the structured explanation of the matching decision.
+The model is asked to pick all error classes that apply to the pair and to provide a confidence value for each of its predictions.

 Table~\ref{tab:error-classification} shows the accuracy values the GPT4-turbo model reaches on this task.
-From these values we can see that the model on average achieves a mean accuracy of over 80\% for most error types.
+From these values we can see that the model on average achieves a mean accuracy of over 80\% for most error types (see row \textit{Mean} in Table~\ref{tab:error-classification}).
 Only the mean accuracy on Walmart-Amazons false positives is lower which is caused by the low accuracy of the first error class \textit{Overemphasis on Matching Attributes} as the domain experts did not agree with the models classification in the first error class, more specifically the model rarely assigned this class while the domain experts considered it relevant in 23 out of 26 cases.
 Apart from this disagreement, the model is capable of correctly categorizing the errors with a high accuracy.

+The presented methods for the automated creation of error classes and the classification of errors into these classes by an LLM can support data engineers in the analysis and debugging of specific combinations of models, prompts and datasets.
+The methods can also be used for the detailed comparison of different combinations of models, prompts and datasets.
+For example, the errors from all experiments presented in this paper could be classified into the classes presented in Tables~\ref{tab:error-classes-dblp} and~\ref{tab:error-classes-walmart} allowing the fine-grained comparison of the strengths and weaknesses of each combination.
+As this analysis goes beyond the scope of this paper, we leave it to future work.